AdobeDocs/experience-platform.en/help/identity-service/identity-graph-linking-rules/graph-simulation.md

 >[!TAB Simulated graph viewer]

 Simulated Graph Viewer: The simulated graph viewer displays the resulting graph based on the events you added and the algorithm that you configured.
-A straight line between two nodes means that a link is established.
+A straight line between two identities means that a link is established.
 A dotted line indicates that a link has been removed.

 ![The simulated graph viewer panel, with an example of a simulated graph.](../images/graph-simulation/simulated-graph.png)